hannes-harnisch/Array/README.md

 * Allows using custom assertions.
 * No spillage of implementation details.
 * Allowing straightforward modification of class and method names as well as the namespace to fit your codebase's naming convention.

+## To do

+* Add converting constructors for FixedLists where the source value type is conversion-constructible to the target value type.
+* Improve internal use of ``std::memmove``.
+* Refactor modifying member functions to take const iterators.